-Choosing whether or not to self-weigh while you are in recovery, or working towards recovery from your eating disorder, is a very personal decision.
+Choosing whether or not to self-weigh while you are in or working towards recovery from your eating disorder is a personal decision.
 As a dietitian, I weigh almost all of my clients as it provides anthropometric data for my ongoing nutritional interventions.
 This weigh-in is done blind; meaning I see the weight but my client does not.
 Most people – when they are being really honest – find it is best not to self-weigh.
-I, as a dietitian, like to support the case here for getting rid of that eating disorder tool: your scale.
+I, as a dietitian, like to support the case here for getting rid of that tool: your scale in ed recovery.

 Eating disorder recovery from a physical and psychological perspective can feel like an immeasurable process at times.
 Progress is not always linear, and can involve subjective benchmarks such as being able to engage in dinner conversation while eating, or eating appropriately at Thanksgiving dinner, which may have been intolerable in the past.

-Knowing your weight can also be an emotional trigger as it may remind you of past experiences in your eating disorder – times of relapse, a traumatic experience, etc. The message is usually the same though; lower equals better.
+Knowing your weight can also be an emotional trigger as it may remind you of past experiences in your ED.
+Times of relapse, a traumatic experience, etc. The message is usually the same though; lower equals better.
 Most of us can logically realize that our eating disorders never find the number to be low enough, and never feel satisfied.
-In the recovery process, it is difficult enough follow a meal plan, while rejecting old thoughts and behaviors – so why create more challenges for yourself?
+In the recovery process, it is difficult enough follow a meal plan, while rejecting old thoughts and behaviors.
+So why create more challenges for yourself?

-Weight is central in eating disorder recovery, and by eating normally over time your body reaches a biologically appropriate weight, NOT the other way around.
+Weight is central in eating disorder recovery, and by eating normally over time your body reaches a biologically appropriate weight.
+NOT the other way around.
 Attempting to control weight is often one the beginning stages of an eating disorder.
-Support yourself by having a trusted medical professional weigh you in recovery, and continue to work towards trusting your body – it won’t let you down!
+Support yourself by getting rid of your scale in ED recovery and continue to work towards trusting your body.
+It won’t let you down!